TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1FixedAddress.md

 ```

 ## DESCRIPTION
-This function is used to create a new fixed addresses in BloxOneDDI IPAM
+This function is used to create a new fixed addresses in Universal DDI IPAM

 ## EXAMPLES